Haida people

-The Haida (/'haɪdə/, X̱aayda, X̱aadas, X̱aad, X̱aat) are an Indigenous peoples of the Pacific Northwest Coast of North America.
+The Haida (/'haɪdə/, X̱aayda, X̱aadas, X̱aad, X̱aat) are an indigenous people of the Pacific Northwest Coast of North America.
 They constitute one of 203 First Nations in British Columbia and 231 federally recognized tribes in Alaska.

 Their traditional territory include Haida Gwaii, an archipelago off the coast of British Columbia, and the southern half of Prince of Wales Island, in Southeast Alaska.
 Their language is Haida, a linguistic isolate.
 The Haida are known for their craftsmanship, trading skills, and seamanship.
 They are known to have frequently carried out raids and to have practiced slavery.

 In Canada, the Haida are represented by Council of the Haida Nation (CHN), in addition to the two village band governments, Old Massett Village Council and Skidegate Band Council.
 Federally recognized Haida tribes in the United States include the Central Council of the Tlingit & Haida Indian Tribes of Alaska and the Hydaburg Cooperative Association.

+Haida governments

+The Council of the Haida Nation is the main governing body of the Haida First Nations in Canada, who are: